 Keep foreign metal objects, such as screws, staples and paper clips, out of the USB port.
 Foreign metal objects can create a short circuit, which can cause damage and fire, possibly resulting in serious injury.

 Optical disc drive

-The computer may be configured with an optical disc drive.
+The computer may be configured with a DVD Super Multi drive or Blu-rayTM Writer drive.

 2.6GB and 5.2GB DVD-RAM media cannot be read from or written to.